CodeShayk/Schemio/README.md

 > - Content Management Systems

 ## How to use Schemio?
-You could use Schemio out of the box or extend the utility in order to suit your custom needs.
+You could use Schemio out of the box or extend the utility in order to suit your own custom needs.

-> To use schemio you need to
+To use schemio you need to
 > Step 1 - Setup the entity to be fetched using DataProvider.
+>
 > Step 2 - Construct the DataProvider with required dependencies.

 ### Step 1.
 Entity Setup